yargs/yargs/README.md

 ========

 Yargs is a node.js library fer option parsin' fer hearties who hate option parsin'.
-This here module is for hearties who like all the --bells and -whistlz of program usage but think optstrings are a waste of yer time.
+This here module is for scallywags who like all the --bells and -whistlz of program usage but think optstrings are a waste of yer time.

 With yargs, option parsing doesn't have to suck (as much).